 Back in 1919, Cardiff had seen a rise in racial tensions due to high unemployment.
 And by the 1940s, Caribbean people were socialising at a Caribbean Cafe on Bute Road.
 However, the 1970s brought a shift in thinking.
 And a new generation of Black Britons emerged, igniting a a revived sense of Black culture in South Wales.

 From Tiger Bay to Cardiff Bay

-The 1990s was a defining period for Tiger Bay.
+The 1990s was a defining period for Tiger Bay history.
 The transformative years saw Tiger Bay flourish into Cardiff Bay after the construction of the Cardiff Bay Barrage.
 Completed in 1999, the Barrage is said to have been the catalyst for the £2 billion regeneration of the old docklands areas of Tiger Bay.

 Said to have been one of the largest civil engineering projects in Europe, the Barrage extends all the way from Cardiff docks to Penarth.
 The Cardiff Barrage impounds the River Taff and the Ely, so locals and visitors can enjoy a 500 acre freshwater lake.

 Today, the thriving area of Cardiff Bay offers boat tours from Mermaid Quay, waterfront attractions and welcomes visitors from around the world to see its landmarks.
 The Norwegian Church Arts Centre, Butetown History and Arts Centre and the Wales Millennium Centre are just some of its highlights.